The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: Modeling Existential Risk and Economic Growth

 This case follows directly from \cite{ZhuangHadfieldMenell2021}.
 Now the TAI is imperfectly aligned, insofar as consumption $C$ is too narrowly specified and does not include a component that is crucial for human survival.
 Instead of maximizing over $C=C_1+C_2$, the TAI maximizes only over $C_1$:

-As there is no positive value attached to $C_2$ in the utility function, while it incurs a cost in the resource constraint, the TAI optimally sets $C_2$ to its minimum value, typically $C_2=0$.
-The good $C_2$ could, for example, be freshwater, specific food nutrients, oxygen, survivable air temperature and pressure, etc.
+As there is no positive value attached to $C_2$ in the TAI's objective function, while it incurs a cost in the resource constraint, the TAI optimally sets $C_2$ to its minimum value, typically $C_2=0$.
+The good $C_2$ could, for example, be freshwater, specific nutrients, oxygen, survivable air temperature and pressure and so on, which are necessary for humans but there is no \emph{a priori} reason for a TAI to provide it.

 As a subcase, there could be a possibility that splitting $C$ into $C_1$ and $C_2$ requires a technology that is not yet available.
 Then the optimizing TAI will only set $C_2=0$ at time $t_{tech}>0$ when the technology is discovered.
 There may as well be a positive subsistence level of $C_2$ and then the hypothetical technology would not have to bring $C_2$ all the way to zero---people will become extinct simply after $C_2$ drops below the subsistence threshold.
 The unconditional probability of human survival is then equal to $M(t)=1$ for $t<t_{tech}$ and $M(t)=0$ for $t\geq t_{tech}$.
 Humanity's expected lifespan after AI takeover is $ET=t_{tech}$.
 In this case, the TAI fails to correctly account for the extinction risk factored in by the human-centric social optimum, and indeed it causes the risk itself.